-Over the past few years, we've seen the best air fryers fly off the shelves as we look to save money on our energy bills.
-In addition, air fryers deliver a means to cook foods faster, keeping apace with our busy lives, and eat healthier, too, since they don't necessitate the need for using too much, if any, oil.
+Over the past few years, we've seen the best air fryers fly off the shelves as a way to save money on our energy bills.
+In addition, air fryers deliver a means to cook foods faster, keep pace with our busy lives, and eat healthier, too, since they don't necessitate the need for using too much, if any, oil.
 We hear a lot about air fryer mistakes and foods to avoid cooking in an air fryer, but what about all the delicious foods that deliver excellent results when cooked in an air fryer?

 Below we round up nine foods that produce superb results.
 We're sure that there are plenty more – and the best way to find out if a new air fryer food type will work out or not is to give it a go.

 9 air fryer foods to give a go

 If you’re a Krispy Kreme fan, then definitely give these air-fried donuts a go.
 By using deep-frying donut recipes as a guide to the temperature requirements – in this case, 356ºF / 180ºC – and reducing the cooking time to five minutes, we put the dough into a metal baking tin rather than onto the crisper plate – and our resulting air fryer donuts rivaled those of Krispy Kreme.

 They were a soft golden color on the outside, and soft and fluffy on the inside.
 Don't be surprise if your family and friends are convinced that you've bought a dozen donuts from the local shop rather than having actually made them at home.

 Yes, you can cook ice cream in an air fryer.
 And it’s delicious.
 Deep-fried ice cream is a popular dessert often served in South American restaurants.
 An ice cream ball is coated in a batter of sorts and deep-fried for less than a minute to create a warm, crisp shell while the ice cream remains intact on the inside.